 The Alcazar is also now famous as a Game of Thrones filming location.
 In the smash HBO series, the gardens became Sunspear, the ancestral home of the Martels in Dorne.

 Day 2: Dinner & Drinks

-In the evening, amble up to the La Alameda neighborhood.
+In the evening, amble up to the hipster haven of La Alameda.
 This is Seville’s trendy bohemian district, situated around the Plaza Alameda de Hercules.

 My pick for dinner in Alameda is Duo Tapas, where you get delicious tapas under fairy lights.
 It’s popular and a great value.
 You can also try La Taberna de Panduro Baños or the nearby Eslava, hidden behind the Basílica de Jesús del Gran Poder.

 La Alameda is also the perfect spot to people watch or enjoy some nightlife.
 Toward the end of the night, you’ll come across dance performers, flamenco, and street entertainers.
 Grab some sweet Sevillano sherry, and enjoy the free open air show.

 Day 3 AM: Plaza Espana and Marie Louisa Park